 The biggest difference between the driving license application processes for adults and minors is the permit that minors are required to get.
 If you are less than 18 years old, you will need to have a permit before you can get a license.
-Fourteen and 15 year olds need to have the permit for a year, while drivers who are 16 and 17 years old need to have it for six months.
+Motorists between 14 and 15 years of age need to have the permit for a year, while drivers who between 16 and 17 years of age need to have it for six months.

 To get the permit, the minor needs to complete a knowledge test and a vision test.
 As well, they will need an adult to give their consent to the application.

 Once a minor who is at least 16 years old has completed a DMV drivers license test and operated a vehicle with their permit for the required length of time, they will be able to get a license.

 Drivers licence cost in North Dakota is the same no matter your age.
 To get your license or permit, you will need to pay:

 - $5 for the skills test.